algolia/angular-instantsearch/doc/README.md

 The core of a search experience is to display results.
 By default, Angular InstantSearch will do a query at the start of the page and will retrieve the most relevant hits.

-To display results, let's add the Hits widget.
+To display results, let's add the Results widget.
 This widget will display all the results returned by Algolia, and it will update when there are new results:

 ```html
 <ng-ais-instantsearch